 All of these attractions are working to bring our history to life - discover more here.
-A day out discovering our railway heritage will take you from The Cambrian Railways in Oswestry and Llynclys down to Llangollen for some steam nostalgia and then over to the Welshpool and Llanfair Railway.
-Take a trip through the beautiful Powys countryside as you steam from Welshpool to Llanfaer Caerinion and back again.
+A day out discovering our railway heritage will take you from The Cambrian Heritage Railways in Oswestry and Llynclys up to Llangollen for some steam nostalgia and then over to the Welshpool and Llanfair Railway.
+Take a trip through the beautiful Powys countryside as you steam from Welshpool to Llanfair Caereinion and back again.

-The restored Hoffman Lime Kiln at Llanymynech is one of only 3 in the country and its location on the Montgomery Canal can help you begin your exploration of the canals that brought so much prosperity to the region.
+The restored Hoffman Lime Kiln at Llanymynech is one of only 3 in the country.
+Its location on the Montgomery Canal can help you begin your exploration of the canals that brought so much prosperity to the region.

-Transport takes many forms and the diversity here is second to none, check the calendar for steam rallys and vintage motors.
-Then onto the most sedate form of transport as you are pulled along the canal by horse right to its source at the Horse Shoe Falls.
+Transport takes many forms and the diversity here is second to none.
+Check the calendar for steam rallies and vintage motor shows.
+Then onto the most sedate form of transport, as you are pulled along the canal by horse right to its source at the Horseshoe Falls.
 Slowly across the “stream in the sky’ by narrow boat is another trip not to be missed while you are in the Borderlands.